-“TSA protects passenger privacy by ensuring the person operating the unit never sees the passenger’s image and the officer viewing the image never sees the passenger,” the TSA video below explains.
+“TSA protects passenger privacy by ensuring the person operating the unit never sees the passenger’s image and the officer viewing the image never sees the passenger,” the TSA said.
 “All images are immediately deleted and cannot be printed, stored or transmitted.
 In addition, a privacy filter is applied to blur all images to protect the passenger’s identity.”

 - Ticked-Off Travelers: Why We Hate the New TSA Screenings